pantheon-systems/drops-7/profiles/express/modules/contrib/ldap/ldap_sso/README.txt

-message will be displayed if the module is enabled and the browser is already logged in; and if the ldap_sso module is fully configured and there is no existing session, the browser will display the message "You have been successfully authenticated" after redirecting to the sites' home page.
+message will be displayed if the module is enabled and the browser is already logged in; and if the ldap_sso module is fully configured and there is no existing session, the browser will display the message "You have been successfully authenticated" after redirecting to the sites' home page if you have checked "Notify user of successful authentication".